rtrouton/create_macos_vm_install_dmg/README.md

 **Pre-requisites**

 1. This script
-2. An installer from Apple's Mac App Store for one of the following versions of macOS:
+2. An installer for one of the following versions of macOS:

 * 10.12.x
 * 10.13.x